JellyTitan/Sofle-Pico/pico_ordering_guide.md

 The production files are known as "gerbers", and they are usually uploaded as a `.zip` file.
 (It's essentially a collection of files for each layer of the board, like holes, graphics, traces etc.)

-@todo Some Sofles don't have a zip of the gerbers in each folder.
+@todo Some Sofles don't have a zip of the Gerbers in each folder.
 Can we change that?
 In this repo, the gerber file for each Sofle variant can be found in it's subfolder under PCB's/
 @todo: link to each variant here: